Getting Started

 // Handler with reply

-consumer.RegisterHandler("request", func(msg types.Message) error {
+types.RegisterHandler("request", func(ctx context.Context, msg types.Message) error {

 // Process request and send reply